Vince Gair: The "Gair Affair"

 In Canberra, a group of Country Party senators kept Gair occupied in their office, away from the President of the Senate Magnus Cormack (to whom he needed to give his resignation), drinking beer and eating prawns, until 6pm (the Commonwealth Electoral Act provided that writs would be deemed to have been issued at 6pm irrespective of the time that they were actually issued).
 At 6:05pm, the Queensland Cabinet met and advised the governor, Air Marshal Sir Colin Hannah, to issue writs for the election of five senators for Queensland, and the writs were issued at 11pm.
 As a result, Gair failed to resign his Senate position in time for there to be six vacancies instead of five, thus thwarting Whitlam's plan.
 This delaying tactic was later known as "the Night of the Long Prawns".
 Gair later claimed he was perfectly aware of why he was being feted by his colleagues, some of whom were former enemies.
 Gair's actions helped to precipitate a double dissolution.
 After the 18 May election, the ALP remained without control of the Senate.
 The 1974 election marked the electoral demise of the DLP, which lost all four of its remaining seats, largely as a backlash against Gair's actions.

 Later life

 Gair took up his post in Ireland.
 During his tenure, he got into numerous rows with the Irish Department of Foreign Affairs and other ambassadors.
+His female staff refused to travel with him in car or even elevator and many resigned in response to his frequently inappropriate behaviour.
+In 1987, Paul McGeough wrote in the Sydney Morning Herald of Gair's 'complete lack of interest in his official duties as against his remarkable interest in the embassy marketing officer's secretary and his pursuit of theatre barmaids... the message to Canberra was that its man abroad was a bit of an animal.'

-Several female staffers resigned to protest his frequently inappropriate (and often alcohol-induced) behaviour.
-He frequently criticised Opposition Leader Billy Snedden.
+He also frequently criticised Opposition Leader Billy Snedden.
 After the Fraser government was confirmed to office at the 1975 election, Foreign Minister Andrew Peacock had Gair recalled on 21 January 1976, not for political reasons, but because he was unfit for diplomacy.